mihirchakma/caesar-cipher-python/README.md

 # Caesar Cipher in Python

-### Bachelor of Applied IT (SLTC) - Information Security Activity
+## Bachelor of Applied IT (SLTC) - Information Security Activity

-Implement the mechanism of encryption and decryption in Caesar Cipher using the Python programming language
+Implement the mechanism of encryption and decryption in Caesar Cipher using the Python programming language.